agnesbn/LANG_assignment1/README.md

 - `<TERM>`: the target word or user-defined search term, you wish to work with.
 I used the word `man`.

 __Optional input:__
 - `<WINDOW SIZE>`: the desired number of context words before and after your target word.
-The default is `5` – so five words before and five words after.
+The default is `5` – so five words before and five words after the search term.

 The results will be saved in [`out/all`](https://github.com/agnesbn/LANG_assignment1/tree/main/out/all).

 ## 5. Discussion of results
+For an in discussion of the results,